 Surprisingly close game

-Most likely Top 25 team to get upset
+Most likely top-25 team to be upset

 They’ll be on your radar